 * Provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage rate categories.
 The cost of contracting out or paying outside parties for information collection activities should not be included here.
 Instead, this cost should be included in Item 13.

-It is estimated that fewer than 100 participants will complete this survey, spending an average of less than less than 2 hours each.
+It is estimated that fewer than 100 participants will complete this survey, spending an average of less than 2 hours each.
 This totals less than 200 hours every 2 years; less than 100 hours annually.

 13. Provide an estimate for the total annual cost burden to respondents or recordkeepers resulting from the collection of information.
 (Do not include the cost of any hour burden shown in Items 12 and 14).